satyampsoni/DevOps/README.md

 ## Description

 This repository is aimed at providing a comprehensive guide to DevOps.
-Here, I document my experience and knowledge in DevOps, including tools, concepts, and best practices.

 ## [What is DevOps?](https://github.com/satyampsoni/DevOps_journey/blob/main/Devops.md)
 DevOps is the intersection between Development and Operations.